UPBGE/UPBGE-Docs/source/manual/logic_nodes/data/list/list_from_items.rst

    New list with the added items.

 .. note::
-   Leaving a *Item* input blank will result in a Null item in your list.
+   Leaving an *Item* input blank will result in a Null item in your list.
    TODO: Add an example with mutiple blank item inputs.